crittermike/personal-blog/src/pages/ramblings/contrib-minded-development.md

 This is true, but keep in mind that the vast majority of the open source community will, upon finding a security bug, report it responsibly.
 That isn’t necessarily true for the type of people who are crawling around the internet searching for security issues on live sites.
 I would make a case that this is more of a pro than a con.
 The community can catch your security issues before they’re exploited.
 If you don’t open source it, it’s just going to keep sitting there in production, waiting to be exploited.

 What concerns do you have?
-Let us know in the comments!"
+Let us know in the comments!